Introduction

 - Install

 uv. uv is like npm, but then for Python.
-I recommend using the standalone installer. - Then, set up a Python environment.
-Use
+I recommend using the standalone installer. - Ensure you have

 uv python installinside the./backenddirectory, which should then install the right version of Python, or use one you already have installed. - Next, sync the project using